muratk5n/thirdwave/en/README.md

 ---

+Bitcoin could have benefited from the artificially high attention liberterians get in the thought-sphere..
+Bright shiny object tech will always have libtards to cheer for them, but BTC tech especially benefited from the presence of useful idiots.

+---

 The mystique is mostly for marketing.
 The tech is kludgy, not fit to be a currency in the way its maximalists dream about.
 Glad it was created, but have to move on.
 The gold-replacement angle definitely is